-Question Number Answer Mark 10b Award four marks for the correct response of 940 4 If the incorrect answer is provided then credit workings out as follows: Award one mark for correct formula in words Break even = fixed costs / Contribution per unit Break even = fixed costs/(selling price per unit - variable cost per unit) Break even = fixed costs/(selling price - variable cost) • BE = FC/(SP-VC) AND Award one mark for correctly calculating selling price per unit Selling price per unit = total revenue / number of customers Selling price : 17 460 / 970 = £18 AND Award one mark for correctly calculating variable cost per unit Variable cost per unit = total variable costs / number of customers Variable cost per unit : 11 640 / 970 = £12 OR Award three marks for formula in numbers: Break even = 5640 / (18-12) Break even = 5640 / 6 Break even = 5640 / ((17 460 / 970) - (11 640 / 970))
+Question Number Answer Mark 10b Award four marks for the correct response of 940 4 If the incorrect answer is provided then credit workings out as follows: Award one mark for correct formula in words Break even = fixed costs / Contribution per unit Break even = fixed costs/(selling price per unit - variable cost per unit) Break even = fixed costs/(selling price - variable cost) BE = FC/(SP-VC) AND Award one mark for correctly calculating selling price per unit Selling price per unit = total revenue / number of customers Selling price : 17 460 / 970 = £18 AND Award one mark for correctly calculating variable cost per unit Variable cost per unit = total variable costs / number of customers Variable cost per unit : 11 640 / 970 = £12 OR Award three marks for formula in numbers: Break even = 5640 / (18-12) Break even = 5640 / 6 Break even = 5640 / ((17 460 / 970) - (11 640 / 970))

-Question Answer Mark Number 11 Answers will be credited according to the learner's demonstration of knowledge and understanding of the material, using the indicative content and levels descriptors below.
+Question Number Answer Mark 11 Answers will be credited according to the learner's demonstration of knowledge and understanding of the material, using the indicative content and levels descriptors below.
 The indicative content that follows is not prescriptive.
 Answers may cover some or all of the indicative content but learners should be rewarded for other relevant answers.
-Indicative content could include: Advantages • He will know how many customers he needs to have/items he needs to sell to break even • It can inform decisions about what price to charge • He can use it to set targets for the business and for any staff he may have • It allows him to identify his fixed and variable costs • He can identify if costs are too high and take action to lower them • It is a simple way of calculating profit and loss at different levels of output 6 Break-even theory only applies to one product Assumes all products made/bought can be sold Assumes that all products are bought/sold at the same price Assumes that fixed costs will stay fixed regardless of output, which may not be the case Assumes that variable cost per unit stays the same It is only a prediction document to apply levels-based mark schemes.
+6 Advantages He will know how many customers he needs to have/items he needs to sell to break even It can inform decisions about what price to charge He can use it to set targets for the business and for any staff he may have It allows him to identify his fixed and variable costs He can identify if costs are too high and take action to lower them It is a simple way of calculating profit and loss at different levels of output It allows for 'what if' scenarios Identifies margin of safety so he knows how many units sales can fall by without making a loss Disadvantages Break-even theory only applies to one product Assumes all products made/bought can be sold Assumes that all products are bought/sold at the same price Assumes that fixed costs will stay fixed regardless of output, which may not be the case Assumes that variable cost per unit stays the same It is only a prediction

 Level Mark Descriptor Level 0 0 No rewardable material.
 Level 1 1-2 Demonstrates isolated knowledge and understanding of relevant information; there may be major gaps or omissions.
 Provides little evidence of weighing up of competing arguments/pros and cons in context; discussion likely to consist of basic description of information.
 Meaning may be conveyed but in a non-specialist way; response lacks clarity and fails to provide an adequate answer to the question.
 Level 2 3-4 Demonstrates accurate knowledge and understanding of relevant information with a few gaps or omissions.
 Discussion is partially developed, but will be imbalanced.
 Evidences the weighing up of competing arguments/pros and cons in context.
 Demonstrates the use of logical reasoning, clarity, and appropriate specialist technical language.
 Level 3 5-6 Demonstrates accurate and thorough knowledge and understanding of relevant information; any gaps or omissions are minor.
 Displays a well-developed and balanced discussion, demonstrating a thorough grasp of competing arguments/pros and cons in context.
 Logical reasoning evidenced throughout response which is clear and uses specialist technical language consistently.